ansible/ansible/docs/docsite/rst/galaxy.rst

     # from a webserver, where the role is packaged in a tar.gz
     - src: https://some.webserver.example.com/files/master.tar.gz
       name: http-role

+    # from a local file, where the role is packaged in a tar.gz
+    - src: /home/example/master.tar.gz
+      name: http-role

     # from Bitbucket